 2. Install media codecs to play various kinds of media files

 To play media files like MP3, MPEG4, AVI, etc, you’ll need to install media codecs.
 Ubuntu doesn’t install it by default because of copyright issues in various countries.

 You can install it by using this command:

 If you encounter the EULA or the license screen, remember to use the tab key to select between the options and then hit enter to confirm your choice.

 3. Install applications of your choice from the software center or the web

-A fresh installed Ubuntu system will have only a limited set of necessary applications installed.
+A freshly installed Ubuntu system will have only a limited set of necessary applications installed.